 You can make this mini scones recipe in just about any flavor you want to.
 It’s about as versatile as a muffin recipe.
 There are sweet versions and savory versions. it really all depends on what your preferences are.
 Here are a few that you can try.

-- This savoury mini scones recipe is gluten-free.
+- This savory mini scones recipe is gluten-free.
 Get the recipe here.

 - Mini lemon scones with a glaze.
 Check out the recipe.

-- You can make these mint chocolate chip scones with chopped Andes candies if you like.
+- You can make these mint chocolate chip scones with chopped Andes candies.
 Find out how here.